JiaC623/Projects/Sequential Logic Circuit/Description.md

 <br>

 ### Physical Built-up Decomposite to Base Setup

+_If using two breadboards, remember to wire up the power and ground lines as indicated in red box.
+Details can be very problematic._

 <img src="./images/physical1.png" style="width:40%;height:40%;object-fit: cover;">

 <br>
 <br>

 ### Physical Built-up Decomposite to Clock Signal Setup

+_Clock signal was bulit using transistor and function generator.
+May research more info about it._

 <img src="./images/physical2.png" style="width:40%;height:40%;object-fit: cover;">

 <br>